xia2/xia2/doc/sphinx/multiplex/custom_clustering_via_html.rst

 ``xia2.multiplex`` outputs a html file summarising the outcome of the multi-crystal analysis (``xia2.multiplex.html``).
 In ``xia2.multiplex.html``, a range of intensity-based clustering graphs are produced.
 For help interpreting these plots, see this `clustering tutorial`_.
-For coordinate clustering, it is possible that you may want a cluster scale and merged that is not automatically identified.
+For coordinate clustering, it is possible that you may want a cluster scaled and merged that is not automatically identified.
 For hierarchical clustering, it is :doc:`possible<intensity_based_clustering>`, but fiddly to set the commandline parameters to output the cluster you want.
 It is now possible to select clusters from ``xia2.multiplex.html`` to simplify this process.